MaryamYasser23/Basic_Network_Sniffer/README.md

 **Error Handling:** Gracefully handles errors and interruptions, ensuring continuous and reliable packet capture.

 ## Requirements
-'python3'
+`python3`
-'socket' library
+`socket` library
-'struct' library
+`struct` library
-'sys' library
+`sys` library

 ## Note
 This script requires root privileges to access the network interface for capturing packets.
-Ensure you run the script with 'sudo' or as the root user to avoid permission errors.
+Ensure you run the script with `sudo` or as the root user to avoid permission errors.